 The dd command

 “dd” is a base command on Unix.
 The goal is to offer a tool to manage files.

-You can use it for example to erase a partition (filling it with zeros), generating a random file, but also to manage disk images!
+You can use it to erase a partition (filling it with zeros), generate a random file, but also to manage disk images!

-As dd can do a complete backup of any disk, it’s really useful in our case.
+As dd can do a complete backup of any disk, it’s really useful for this.

 Let’s see how to use it!

 How to use “dd” to back up the SD card

 Looking for the drive letter on Windows is pretty easy, but on Linux it’s a bit more hidden.

 A device name on Linux is something like /dev/sdX (if you use an USB adapter), or /dev/mmcblkX (if your computer has an SD card reader).

 On Ubuntu, you can use the Disk Utility to find this information: